 It has often been referred to as a craze which infers it was the result of mass-hysteria or some collective mental and social breakdown, but it was always more than that.

-It began in earnest around 1420 and was provided with further impetus by the writings of Martin Luther and the onset of the Reformation a time of religious schism, political instability, and economic uncertainty that resulted in the Counter-Reformation and war.
+It began in earnest around 1420 and was provided with further impetus by the writings of Martin Luther and the onset of the Reformation, a time of religious schism, political instability, and economic uncertainty that resulted in the Counter-Reformation, the cause of war.

 Other factors would emerge overtime such as the early stirrings of capitalism and the rise of the Modern State for which the Witch-Hunt was a precursor to the destruction of the old traditions that stood in the way of progress, the zeal of the clergy to eradicate all forms of paganism or religious difference, the requirement to distract the masses from the causes of their own impoverishment, and of course the widespread fear and loathing of women.

-But the casting of spells and the belief in magical healing had been commonplace since the dawn of time as also had been the use of herbal remedies for every conceivable malady and indeed many monasteries would have substantial herb gardens that provided a cheap source of medicine for those to whom recourse to a doctor was out of the question.
+But the casting of spells and admonitions to the unknown in the form of magical healing had been commonplace since the dawn of time, as had been the use of herbal remedies for every conceivable malady, and indeed many monasteries would have substantial herb gardens that provided a cheap source of medicine for those to whom recourse to a doctor was out of the question.